 In 2015, the Institute for Human Development (IHD) and the Department of Urban and Regional Planning of the University of Florida in partnership with NITI Aayog, Government of India, had organized an international conference on this theme.
 This conference had successfully provided an opportunity for deliberating policy and academic issues relevant for promoting sustainable urban development, with the participation of around 300 experts including academics, urban planners, policymakers and other stakeholders.
 It also had the benefit of government’s participation and patronage.
 It was inaugurated and addressed by the then Urban Development Minister of India, Mr. Venkaiah Naidu and the Vice-Chairman of the NITI Aayog, Professor Arvind Panagariya.

-This conference will delve deeper into some of the recent urbanization trends and the urban policy and planning.
+The conference delved deeper into some of the recent urbanization trends and the urban policy and planning.
 The emergence of Megacities in the Global South presents a host of opportunities for planners.
 By 2030, the South is expected to have 34 out of 41 Megacities.
 With the growing urban population, appropriate economic growth strategy is urgently needed.
 The massive rural-urban migration has created some of the largest informal settlements in the world.
 The inhabitants in such settlements lack citizenship rights, including basic services, and infrastructure.
 According to the UN, approximately one billion people live in informal settlements, with the majority located in the Global South.
 The unplanned and massive urbanization is putting pressure on the environment.
 As cities grow, they often encroach on natural habitats, leading to the loss of habitat and biodiversity.
 In addition, urbanization contributes to air and water pollution and waste management issues.
 However, in recent years, the advancement of technology has helped urban service delivery, such as using data and analytics to optimize transportation and energy use.
 The use and adoption of technology are on the rise, but their spread has been very limited.
 Addressing these challenges will require a coordinated effort from policymakers, urban planners, and civil society, and learning from the best global practices can contribute to this process.

-Themes of the conference
+Themes of the Conference

-Conference Outputs The conference aims to contribute to the global efforts to achieve sustainable and inclusive development by generating new knowledge, identifying best practices, and fostering partnerships.
-The conference is expected to result in a number of outcomes, including:
+Conference OutputsThe conference aimed to contribute to the global efforts to achieve sustainable and inclusive development by generating new knowledge, identifying best practices, and fostering partnerships.
+The conference resulted in a number of outcomes, including: